 Title IV Refund Policy

-Adjustments to tuition charges resulting from official resignation are based on the effective date of resignation and in accordance with the federally mandated calculation.
+Adjustments to Title IV financial aid resulting from official resignation are based on the effective date of resignation and in accordance with the federally mandated calculation.

 The calculation is based on the period of enrollment completed.
 That percentage is computed by dividing the total number of calendar days in the term into the number of calendar days completed, as of the date of student notification.
 The percentage of Title IV assistance to which the student is entitled (has "earned") is equal to this percentage of the term completed, up to 60%.
 If the resignation occurs after 60% of the term is completed, the percentage is equal to 100%.